 An order determining a specific issue relating to a child, for example, which school a child is to attend.

-An order under section 8 of the Children Act 1989: namely a residence order, a contact order, a prohibited steps order and a specific issue order.
+An order under section 8 of the Children Act 1989: namely a child arrangements order, a prohibited steps order and a specific issue order.

 The checklist of criteria upon which financial remedy applications are decided.